 - 1. Describe the different models of acid-base behavior (Arrhenius, Brønstead-Lowry, and Lewis). - 2.
 Recognize common acids and bases as strong or weak. - 3.
 Calculate the pH and species concentrations for strong acid and base solutions. - 4.
-Use ICE tables to calculate the pH when given a Ka and initial weak acid concentration. - 5.
-Determine appropriate species and concentrations to create a buffer solution of a given pH.
+Use ICE tables to calculate the pH and species concentrations in buffered solutions.